 Supply outlook remains strong

-Rio Tinto (RIO) also set a quarterly production report, with 3Q15 attributable production coming in at 69.3 million tons, which is 15% higher YoY.
-RIO maintained its guidance for 2015 shipments at 340 million tons (on a 100% basis) from its operations in Australia and Canada.
+Rio Tinto’s (RIO) production for 4Q15 was 87.2 million tons, or 10% higher YoY.
+RIO guided for ~350 million tons (on a 100% basis) of global shipments for 2016 from its operations in Australia and Canada.

-Vale SA (VALE) also recorded its highest ever iron ore production of 88.2 million tons for 3Q15, primarily due to increased production at its Carajas mine.
-Its 90 million tons per annum S11D project is also ramping up quickly and is slated to come online in the second half of 2016.
+Vale’s (VALE) iron ore production (excluding iron ore acquired from third parties and Samarco’s production) was the highest on record at 333.4 million tons for 2015, which is an increase of 4.4% YoY.
+Its 90 million tons per year S11D project is also ramping up quickly and is slated to come online in the second half of 2016.

-The strong iron ore supply outlook, coupled with weaker demand, has put unprecedented pressure on iron ore prices since mid-2014.
-This is the main reason why iron ore prices have plunged more than 30% year-to-date.
+The strong iron ore supply outlook coupled with weaker demand has put unprecedented pressure on iron ore prices since mid-2014.

 The iShares MSCI Brazil Capped ETF (EWZ) invests in large-cap and mid-cap companies in Brazil.
 Vale forms 2.8% of EWZ’s ETF holdings.
 CLF forms 3.7% of the SPDR S&P Metals and Mining ETF (XME) holdings.